Oh Europe. You have without a doubt stolen my heart.

 One of our hotels actually said they had adapters at the desk if you need one, but definitely don’t rely on that.
 And some of our hotels had USB outlets by the bed which was nice for our phones.
 But again, don’t rely on that.

 -Exchange your money.
 You’ll also want to exchange your money at your bank before leaving, in order to get the best exchange rate.
 There are atms all over, AND most (not all!) places accept credit cards like the Chase Sapphire Reserve Canada card, but to get the best rate, do it at home.

 Speaking of money, in Florence a lot of stores we shopped at (which it might be everywhere, but we didn’t shop in any of our other destinations) offered tax free shopping for non-EU residents.
 You have to show them your passport, and they give you a special receipt that you take with you to the airport.
 After checking in, there will be a place you can take those receipts and get your money back.
 It really adds up!

 Stuff needed for the flight

 –Compressions socks.
 Another thing you will definitely want to grab beforehand is compression socks.
-They seem unnecessary, but trust me-on a flight longer than like 4 hours-you’ll be you have them!
+We have a pair of both female and men’s compression socks, which we comfortably use around the house.
+And I have a friend who wore them while she was pregnant to help with her feet, she loved them!
+They seem unnecessary, but trust me, on a flight longer than like 4 hours you will be glad you have them!
+A friend of mine told me to try out sockwellusa.com a few months ago and we have not looked back since!
 Even on our 11 hour flight from Rome to Dallas, we had no swelling.
-But it’s not just for swelling, it’s to prevent blood clots.
-I grabbed these from amazon and they worked amazing.
+But they are not just for swelling, they can also prevent blood clots.
+I grabbed these from amazon and they worked amazing too.
 And when you get to your destination, nothing will feel better than taking those bad boys off!